A lot has changed in the world of search engine optimization.

 I’m sure you can relate to that.

 That’s never a good experience, but it’s the kiss of death in today’s marketplace.
-A slow page can discourage people from buying your product.
+A slow page can frustrate the user experience and ultimately discourage people from buying your product.

 Data from Strange Loop shows that a 1-second delay in page load time can yield a 7% loss in conversions.